Cleanup Levels and Risk Calculation (CLARC)

 Cleanup Levels and Risk Calculation (CLARC) is a compendium of technical information related to calculating cleanup levels under Washington's Cleanup Rule, the Model Toxics Control Act (MTCA) Regulation, Chapter 173-340 WAC.
 On these pages, you'll find information to help you establish cleanup levels for chemicals found at hazardous waste sites.
 Cleanup levels help determine what actions (if any) may be needed to protect the health of people, animals, and plants from chemical contamination at a hazardous waste site being cleaned up under MTCA.

 Before using CLARC, read its cautions and limitations.
-CLARC is not mandated by law, but provided as a service to staff and the public.
-While the information provided in CLARC is extensive, it is not exhaustive and the user may need to obtain information from additional sources for certain hazardous substances.
+CLARC is not required by law.
+We provide it to help staff and the public.
+CLARC has a lot of information, but it isn’t exhaustive.
+You may need to get information from other sources for certain hazardous substances.
 Read the full disclaimer.

 Additional cleanup information

 - Tools for cleaning up petroleum-contaminated sites

 - Terrestrial Environmental Evaluation (TEE) for protecting animals and plants

 MTCA cleanup levels are the concentrations of hazardous substances in the environment that are considered sufficiently "protective of human health and the environment under specified exposure conditions" (WAC 173-340-200).
 Determining cleanup levels for hazardous substances is a crucial part of the MTCA cleanup process, since "cleanup levels must be established for every [contaminated] site" (WAC 173-340-355(2)).